simonemberton/Introduction_to_Creative_Coding/Week_06/Week_06.md

 So, just define a global variable call ```circ```.
 Now can you remember what you need to do to initialise circ, the move and display it?!
 HINT take a look towards the end of Task 4...
 You may need to use the ```color()``` [function built into p5](https://p5js.org/reference/#/p5/color)...

-When you get here, come and find me for a high five.
+When you get here, come and find me for a digital high five.

 Now let's play: